sad-spirit/pg-builder/README.md

 [![Static Analysis](https://github.com/sad-spirit/pg-builder/actions/workflows/static-analysis.yml/badge.svg?branch=master)](https://github.com/sad-spirit/pg-builder/actions/workflows/static-analysis.yml)

-> Note: master branch is being upgraded for PHP 8.2+ and new syntax of Postgres 17.
+> Note: master branch contains code for an upcoming 3.0 version that requires PHP 8.2+ and supports new syntax of Postgres 17.
+>
 > [Branch 2.x](../../tree/2.x) contains the stable version supporting PHP 7.2+ and Postgres 16.

 This is a query builder for Postgres with a twist: it contains a partial<sup>[1](#footnote1)</sup> reimplementation of PostgreSQL's own